How Can I Start Teaching IELTS Exam Prep?By Krzl Light Nuñes

 Broaden your job prospects

-What qualifications are needed to teach IELTS exam prep?
+What qualifications are needed to start teaching IELTS exam prep?

-Although there are no official prerequisites or license requirements to teach IELTS exam prep, most instructors have general TEFL/TESOL certification of 120 hours as well as previous English teaching experience.
+Although there are no official prerequisites or license requirements to start teaching IELTS exam prep, most instructors have general TEFL/TESOL certification of 120 hours as well as previous English teaching experience.

 Where can I teach IELTS exam prep?

-If you want to be a globe-trotting ESL/EFL teacher with plenty of job opportunities worldwide, teaching IELTS exam prep is the way to go.
+If you want to teach English online or be a globetrotting ESL/EFL teacher with plenty of job opportunities worldwide, teaching IELTS exam prep is the way to go.

 A variety of settings